GWI (company): GWI Core

 Core is the ongoing GWI research study, which interviews internet users across the world, over four waves of research each year.
 Each respondent is questioned in detail, resulting in 200,000+ profiling points across the platform for consumer research.

 In 2017, brand data was added.
 When launched, it provided insight into over 4,000+ tracked brands and can be used against the profiling points of the GWI Core data set.

 GWI Work

 In 2019, GWI launched its first ever B2B data set, which analyses the behaviours and attitudes of working professionals.
 Using a dedicated panel of 17,000+ respondents, its first report using the research was produced in collaboration with Slack Technologies Inc.

 Custom research

-GWI's custom research is used by marketers and advertisers to run customized surveys and projects using their panel of global consumers, giving them access to data tailored to their target audience.
+GWI's custom research is claimed to be used by marketers and advertisers to run customized surveys and projects using their panel of global consumers, giving them access to data tailored to their target audience.
 The range of services offered through its custom arm include website and campaign analytics, brand tracking, concept testing, and ad effectiveness studies.